wdoconnell/wdoconnell/README.md

-- 👋 Hi, I’m Bill O'Connell
+👋 Hi, I’m Bill!

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning JS, Node, and React.
-- 💞️ I’m looking to collaborate on JS apps and games.
-- 📫 How to reach me: wdoconnell@gmail.com
+I'm a software engineer and software engineering manager with experience in TypeScript, Node, Go, Rust, React, and various other languages and tools.

+On the side, I love tinkering with hardware, and retro game consoles.

 <!---
 wdoconnell/wdoconnell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.